qdsb/coinmarketcap/statistical-analysis/README.md

 # Statistics Analysis Section

-Analyses of the datasets from coinmarketcap.
+Analysis of the datasets from coinmarketcap.

 ## Environment Variables